redbadger/crux/docs/src/internals/bridge.md

 The type signature of the method gives us a hint though - it converts the normal `Effect` into a serializable counterpart, alongside something with a `ResolveSerialized` type.
-This is stored in the registry under a randomly generated uuid, and the effect and the uuid are returned as the bridge version of a `Request`.
+This is stored in the registry under an id, and the effect and the id are returned as the bridge version of a `Request`.

 The definition of the `ResolveSerialized` type is a little bit convoluted: